NelleV/SCCourses/swc/data-management.rst

   <span class="big">

 - Poor organizational choices lead to significantly slower research progress.
-- It is critical to make your results reproducable.
+- It is critical to make your results reproducible.

 .. raw:: html